 3. Freshworks

-Freshworks is the first Indian SaaS company to get listed on NASDAQ in 2021.
+Freshworks is the first Indian SaaS company to be listed on NASDAQ in 2021.
 It serves over 50,000 customers around the globe, including popular companies such as Honda, Bridgestone, and Delivery Hero.
 Freshworks products often compete with the likes of Salesforce and Zendesk.

 4. Ola Electric